gowtham-75/Draw-in-air/README.md

 # Draw-in-air
-Using Deep Learning recognize the hand movements and draw in our screen
+Using Deep Learning recognize the hand movements and draw in our screen.